MulintiShaikWajid/GoogleFormsClone/README.md

 # GoogleFormsClone
-This project implements forms for survey management, at present we completed user authentication and terminal client.
+This project implements forms for survey management.

 The dark forms are forms which were inspired by google forms.